Protein Pizza

 Protein pizza.

 It’s no secret that I love pizza and would eat it daily if possible.
 Traditional pizzas are high in fat and carbs with low amounts of protein.
-Luckily, my recipe looks and tastes like any good pizza, BUT packs in extra protein in the crust AND the topping.
+Luckily, my recipe looks and tastes like any good pizza, but it packs extra protein in the crust AND the topping.

 Table of Contents